cloudflare/cloudflare-docs/content/vectorize/get-started/intro.md

 ## 4. Insert vectors

 Before you can query a vector database, you need to insert vectors for it to query against.
-These vectors would be generated from data (text, images, etc) you pass to a machine learning model.
+These vectors would be generated from data (such as text or images) you pass to a machine learning model.
 However, this tutorial will define static vectors to illustrate how vector search works on its own.

 First, go to your `vectorize-tutorial` Worker and open the `src/index.ts` file.
 The `index.ts` file is where you configure your Worker's interactions with your Vectorize index.